belle2/basf2/svd/doc/reconstruction.rst

 All clusters on one side of each sensor are combined with all clusters on the other side.
 Certain combinations of clusters can be excluded based on the hit time, the two available cuts are:

 #. exclude ``SpacePoints`` in which at least one cluster has hit time below a certain threshold
-#. exclude ``SpacePoints`` in which thetime difference of the two clusters exceeds a crtain threshold
+#. exclude ``SpacePoints`` in which the time difference of the two clusters exceeds a certain threshold

 The choice of the cut and of the threshold is stored in the :ref:`SVDHitTimeSelection<svdhittimeselection>`.